faerlin-developer/cuda-raytrace/README.md

 1. Implement a serial version of the ray tracer.
 2. Compare the performance of the serial and parallel (CUDA) versions of the ray tracer.
+3. Animate the 3D spheres and display the resulting animation using SFML.